Podcasts & Books

 32 Bourke Street, Melbourne CBD

 Opening in 1922, Hill of Content takes out the prize for Melbourne’s oldest bookstore.
-The owners recently enlisted hundreds of eager bibliophiles who formed a human chain to move thousands of books down the road to their new location.
+The owners enlisted hundreds of eager bibliophiles who formed a human chain to move thousands of books down the road to their new location in 2025.
 While the old store was charming and cosy, the new one is modern but just as inviting.
 You could easily lose a few hours here.

 INSIDER INTEL

-• Check out their in-store newsletter for some great book recommendations.
+• Check out the in-store newsletter for some great book recommendations.

 READ MORE